Pauline Baynes: Other works

-Baynes and C. S. Lewis
+Illustrating C. S. Lewis

 The Chronicles of Narnia

-When C. S. Lewis was sixteen he conceived the idea of a faun walking through a snowy forest carrying an umbrella and some parcels.
-In 1949, after ten years of false starts, the Oxford don and popular theologian finally completed a story about the country where the faun lived – the land of Narnia, where it was always winter but never Christmas.
-A close friend of Tolkien's, Lewis chose Baynes to illustrate his tale after enjoying her artwork for Farmer Giles of Ham.
-He had also, he later told her, been advised to seek her out by a bookshop assistant whom he had asked to recommend an artist who could draw children and animals.
-Baynes signed a contract with Lewis's publisher, Geoffrey Bles, on 13 August 1949, and delivered drawings, a coloured frontispiece and a cover design for the book during the first half of the following year.
-The Lion, the Witch and the Wardrobe was published on 16 October 1950.
-At Lewis's request, Baynes went on to illustrate all six of the book's sequels – Prince Caspian: the Return to Narnia (1951), The Voyage of the Dawn Treader (1952), The Silver Chair (1953), The Horse and His Boy (1954), The Magician's Nephew (The Bodley Head, 1955) and The Last Battle (The Bodley Head, 1956).
+When C. S. Lewis was sixteen, he conceived the idea of a faun walking through a snowy forest carrying an umbrella and some parcels.
+In 1949, after ten years of false starts, he finally completed a story about the country where the faun lived – the land of Narnia, where it was always winter but never Christmas.
+A close friend of Tolkien's, Lewis chose Baynes to illustrate his tale after enjoying her artwork for Farmer Giles of Ham, encouraged also by a bookshop assistant.
+Baynes signed a contract with Lewis's publisher, Geoffrey Bles, in 1949, and delivered drawings, a coloured frontispiece and a cover design for the book the following year.
+The Lion, the Witch and the Wardrobe was published in 1950.
+At Lewis's request, Baynes went on to illustrate all six of the book's sequels – Prince Caspian: the Return to Narnia (1951), The Voyage of the Dawn Treader (1952), The Silver Chair (1953), The Horse and His Boy (1954), The Magician's Nephew (1955) and The Last Battle (1956).
 Too unworldly to negotiate the royalties deal that would have made her a multi-millionaire, Baynes sold her work to Lewis's publishers for a flat fee of just £100 per book.
+Lewis commented that her work had done much to make the Narnia books popular and she became increasingly linked to the series and known as the "Narnia artist", a title she retained for much of her career.

 Baynes revisited The Chronicles of Narnia several times.
-When the books were issued as Puffin paperbacks between 1959 and 1965, Baynes created new covers for each of them as well as artwork for a slipcase.
-In the 1970s, she created a third set of covers when the books appeared in hardback in new editions published by The Bodley Head and Collins.
-In 1991, HarperCollins published a special edition of The Lion, the Witch and the Wardrobe with seventeen new paintings.
-In 1998, HarperCollins commemorated the centenary of Lewis's birth by reissuing the complete Chronicles with all of Baynes's original line illustrations tinted by her in watercolour.
-And in 2000, HarperCollins published a 50th anniversary edition of The Lion, the Witch and the Wardrobe including all of Baynes's illustrations from their 1991 edition as well as a full colour map of Narnia and its neighbouring lands that Baynes had painted for a poster issued in 1968.
+When the books were issued as Puffin paperbacks between 1959 and 1965, Baynes created new covers for them, and slipcase artwork.
+In the 1970s, she created a third set of covers for hardback editions by The Bodley Head and Collins.
+In 1991, HarperCollins published a special edition of The Lion, the Witch and the Wardrobe with seventeen new paintings, and in 1998 they commemorated the centenary of Lewis's birth by reissuing the complete Chronicles with all Baynes's line illustrations tinted by her in watercolour.
+In 2000, HarperCollins published a 50th anniversary edition of The Lion, the Witch and the Wardrobe including all Baynes's illustrations and her 1968 colour poster map of Narnia.